 AQUILA connected with Main Street Hub at SXSW Interactive in 2010, when Main Street Hub was just getting its start in Austin, Texas.
-AQUILA helped the emerging tech company find its first office space in downtown Austin, a 3,800 SF space on East 6th Street.
-Over the next seven years, Chris Perry and Jon Wheless helped the firm manage its exponential growth by relocating into Perry Brooks Tower where they eventually expanded their sales office into 22,400 SF.
-By the end of 2014, AQUILA had placed Main Street Hub in over 54,000 SF in downtown Austin.
+AQUILA helped the emerging tech company find its first office space in Downtown Austin, a 3,800-square-foot space on East 6th Street.
+Over the next seven years, Chris Perry and Jon Wheless helped the firm manage its exponential growth by relocating to Perry Brooks Tower where they eventually expanded their sales office into 22,400 square feet.
+By the end of 2014, AQUILA had placed Main Street Hub in over 54,000 square feet in Downtown Austin.

-By mid-2015, Main Street Hub had outgrown its 22,400 SF sales office, but still had significant term remaining on its lease at Perry Brooks Tower.
-Additionally, it occupied 32,674 SF at One American Center, which was utilized as the corporate headquarters.
+By mid-2015, Main Street Hub had outgrown its 22,400-square-foot sales office but still had significant term remaining on its lease at Perry Brooks Tower.
+Additionally, it occupied 32,674 square feet at One American Center, which was utilized as the corporate headquarters.
 Main Street Hub had already exercised all of its expansion rights in Perry Brooks Tower, making the building 100% occupied with no additional room for growth.
-Main Street Hub presented AQUILA with the challenge of deriving a solution for their continuous and dramatic growth in the ever-tightening downtown Austin market.
+Main Street Hub presented AQUILA with the challenge of deriving a solution for its continuous and dramatic growth in the ever-tightening downtown Austin market.
 In addition, Main Street Hub wanted to maintain the creative and energetic atmosphere they had worked so hard to create.

 Analyze the Options